Professor Nigel J. Balmer, Research Director

 Tenielle joined the Foundation in 2015 and has a strong background in the community legal world.
 She has coordinated our work with the profession on improving communication through our plain language and Better Information programs as well as providing plain language workshops to law students.

-As Research Coordinator, she will work across all research activity, and will have a lead role in the development of the Research Network.
+As Research Coordinator, she works across all research activity, and has a lead role in the development of the Research Network.

 Clare Kennedy, Research Communications

 Clare joined the VLF in January 2017 as the Foundation’s legal writer and editor, managing the Foundation’s publications and producing legal content.

 Clare joins the research team as a communications and content specialist.
 She brings a legal background, and extensive content and production experience to the role.